Over-the-counter hearing aids expected this fall in US

 Deese cited government estimates that Americans could eventually save as much as $2,800 per pair.
 But FDA officials cautioned against predicting the size of savings or how quickly they might arrive, noting much will depend on when manufacturers launch products and how they price them.

-“It’s very hard to predict exactly what we’ll see and when,” said Dr. Jeffrey Shuren, the FDA’s medical device chief.

-Shuren said officials expect to see increased competition from new manufacturers as well as new products from existing hearing aid makers.
+FDA officials said they expect to see increased competition from new manufacturers as well as new products from existing hearing aid makers.

+Medical exams and fittings now account for about two-thirds of hearing aids’ cost, according to Kate Carr, president of the Hearing Industries Association, which represents manufacturers.
+Five companies make most of the devices sold in the U.S., she noted, though about 80 companies are registered with FDA to market the products.

+“Given that this has been discussed for five years now, I suspect businesses have had the opportunity to think about their plans and prepare for this,” Carr said.

 The new over-the-counter status won’t apply to devices for more severe hearing loss, which will remain prescription only.